· ·

 Can Mastitis Be Treated Without Antibiotics?

-In most cases home remedies for mastitis are enough to help with the pain and quickly get you back on your feet.
+Most of the time home remedies for mastitis are enough to help with the pain and quickly get you back on your feet.
 But if you experience a high fever for more than 24 hours, antibiotics may be necessary to help clear an infection.

 Foods And Supplements To Fight Yeast Infection: